qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/graphics.rst

 ..........

 ``Input layer`` [vector: any]
-  Input vector layer to use for the plot
+  Input vector layer to use for the plot.

 ``Category field name`` [tablefield: any]
-  Field to use for the histogram
+  Field to use for the histogram.

 ``number of bins`` [number]
-  Total bins of the histogram
+  Total bins of the histogram.

   Default: *10*